 Another huge difference is that many guitars go through a final QC process once they get to the US.

 For example, PRS set up all of their SE line at their factory in the US before they go out to stores and ultimately customers.
-One step removed from that is Chapman who famously have their guitars QC’d by the stores that buy them to sell them to customers.
-Finally, you have a company like Rondo who ship their Agile guitars to customers without any QC – and this of course is reflected in the price.
+One step removed from that is Chapman, who famously have their guitars QC’d by the stores that buy them to sell.
+Finally, you have a company like Rondo who ship their Agile guitars to customers without any QC.
+This of course is reflected in the price.

 First off, it is quite difficult to pin down what brands are being manufactured by WMIC at any one time.

-The list of brands under contract is not something that’s generally put out into the public domain, and at times even the manufacturer might not know if a brand has moved on to another facility for a given model or if they’re still just selling from a backlog of old stock.
+The list of brands under contract isn’t generally released to the public.
+At times, even the manufacturer might not know if a brand has moved on to another facility for a given model or if they’re still just selling from a backlog of old stock.

-As such, that means that a list like this is always a moving target – but here’s the best we can say at the time of writing!
+That means a list like this is always a moving target, but here’s the best we can say at the time of writing!

 Guitar Brands with Models Manufactured by World Musical Instruments Korea